jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student at Academy of Interdisciplinary Studies, Hong Kong University of Science and Technology (HKUST).

-My general areas of research are spatio-temporal data mining and applied machine learning, with a focus on developing accurate, scalable, and generalizable algorithms to tackle complex real-world urban challenges, such as traffic congestion, energy consumption, and environmental sustainability.
-The long-term goal of my research is to create strong AI models from big data that enable intelligent and sustainable cities.
+My research interests lie in data mining and applied machine learning, especially spatio-temporal modeling and PDE solving.
+The long-term goal of my research is to create strong foundation models from big data that enable intelligent and sustainable cities.

 # Research Interests
 My current research interests lie in the following aspects: